eigentaylor/eigentaylor.github.io/_previews/2026-06-01-av-stratproof.md

 ### Where to draw the line

 We have not escaped strategy with the dichotomous goal.
-Because it's very prudent to consider the viability of your acceptable candidates.
+It's very prudent to consider the viability of your acceptable candidates.
 If the only candidates you find "acceptable" are completely nonviable, then this isn't exactly a particularly compelling strategy, especially if you could actually affect the outcome by expanding your definition of "acceptable" to include some more viable candidates.
 Laslier's leader rule is one such strategy to prudently draw the line of acceptability <d-cite key="laslier2009leaderRule"></d-cite>, but that is for another post.

 However, if you feel, deep in your heart, that you can only stand to approve some candidates, viable or not, then Approval allows you to express this honestly and without judgment.
 And the system [will not betray you for that choice (see the appendix)](#ballot-level-strategyproofness){:target="_blank"}.